Geetima2021/PLL-IC-design-using-Open-Source-PDK-Google-Skywater-130nm/README.md

 ## Introduction to charge pump

 It converts the digital measure of phase/frequency difference into an analog signal to control the oscillator.
 The circuit diagram of the charge pump circuit is as shown below.
-It consists of a current stirring circuit whose output depends on whether the capacitor is charging or dischahging based on the Up and Down signal.
+It consists of a current stirring circuit whose output depends on whether the capacitor is charging or discharging based on the Up and Down signal.
 However, the charge pump has leakage issue.

 ![CP_comb](https://user-images.githubusercontent.com/63381455/127774109-4723c54a-67ae-429d-9dbc-1e5e58a90d15.JPG)